September 24, 2021:

-The bridge over Hell Roaring Creek has been removed for the winter.
+The bridge over Hell Roaring Creek was removed on September 24, 2021.

 Photo by J. Lucas

 Hikers should be aware that there is an annual activity of placing a bridge over Hell Roaring Creek in the spring, and removing it in the fall.
 There is no set date for this to happen.
 This means for early and late season hikes, this bridge may not be there making the crossing impossible or very hazardous.

 On July 19, 2021 four volunteers drove to the Lake of Hanging Glacier trailhead for the bridge install.

 Some repairs where done at the trailhead, some signs installed and found that the bridge out sign was missing.